AngeloDotNet/NET6CustomLibrary/README.md

 - Swagger UI minimal configuration

-The documentation is divided for each extension method, and can be consulted by clicking [here](https://github.com/AngeloDotNet/NET6CustomLibrary/blob/main/src/NET6CustomLibrary/Docs/)
+The documentation is divided for each extension method, and can be consulted by clicking [here](https://github.com/AngeloDotNet/NET6CustomLibrary/blob/main/src/NET6CustomLibrary/Docs/).

+In addition to the implementations listed above, the library includes dependencies to the MediatR and AutoMapper packages.

 ## :star: Give a star